ojaashampiholi/Projective-Transformation-Stereo-Matching/README.md

 •	The computed depth map is saved as output image.

 •	The ground truth and computed Depth Maps are used to compute the end point error and error rate.
-These measures show how well the model performs on the input image pairs for depth estimation.
+These measures show how well application performs on input image pairs for depth estimation.